-- A numeric Globally Unique IDentifier (See GUIDs) - Access permissions.
-(When a plugin requests data, it never gets to touch data that the current user doesn't have permission to see) - An arbitrary subtype (more below) - · An owner - A container, used to associate content with a group or a user - UNIX timestamps for certain actions: - When was the entity created - When was the entity last updated - When did the the entity perform it's last action, or was acted upon - When was the entity deleted - A deleted state (deleted entities aren't shown in normal circumstances) - A disabled state (disabled entities aren't shown in normal circumstances)
+- A numeric Globally Unique IDentifier (See GUIDs).

+- Access permissions.
+(When a plugin requests data, it never gets to touch data that the current user doesn't have permission to see.)

+- An arbitrary subtype (more below).

+- An owner.

+- The site that the entity belongs to.

+• A container, used to associate content with a group or a user.